340,734 people helped

 • What stories am I telling myself about what being alone at Christmas means?

-• What needs of my own have I been neglecting, and how might I use this time to meet them?
+• What needs have I been neglecting, and how might I use this time to meet them?

-• How might I experience a sense of peace, joy & connection at this time?
+• How might I experience peace, joy & connection at this time?

 • What are some of the traditions I enjoy about Christmas that I can continue to participate in for myself?

-Doing this allowed me to see the time apart as a gift to appreciate and enjoy.
+Doing this allows you to see the time apart as a gift to appreciate and enjoy.
 It is all too easy to narrow our focus to see only what we are missing out on and miss all the other wonderful things that we get to experience.

 Christmas is more than one day.
 There is so much to enjoy and share with your children in and around Christmas: end-of-year parties, Christmas carols, Santa visits, shopping for and wrapping the gifts, moving the elf (grrrr), decorating the tree, writing letters to Santa, making plans to visit friends and family in the holidays… the list goes on.